‘Looking out for our neighbours’ is our campaign to reduce loneliness and social isolation

-Our brand-new #SpreadTheKindness campaign launched on 13 September 2021.
-The campaign aims to reach young people living, in education or working across West Yorkshire and Harrogate
+Our #SpreadTheKindness campaign launched on 13 September 2021.
+The campaign aimed to reach young people living, in education or working across West Yorkshire and Harrogate

 Prior to the COVID-19 pandemic the ‘Looking out for our neighbours’ community inspired over 49,000 people to get involved by making a positive difference to their neighbours lives through acts of kindness.
 The campaign will now brings you a new phase called ‘Looking out for each other’.

-This campaign has been created to encourage young people aged 15-24 years to #SpreadTheKindness with their friends and peers.
+This campaign was created to encourage young people aged 15-24 years to #SpreadTheKindness with their friends and peers.
 September is a time of big changes and transitions that can affect young people's mental health and wellbeing, which for many had already experienced some impact during the pandemic.

-Since the campaign launched o the campaign ambassadors have produced two TikTok style videos to raise the visibility of the campaign and ways to spread kindness.
-View at the below or click here to visit YouTube.
+The campaign ambassadors produced six TikTok style videos to raise the visibility of the campaign and ways to spread kindness.
+View then all by visiting the neighbours website.

-Local user generated content: Alongside the campaign ambassadors creating videos we are also encouraging campaign supporters to work with young people to create and share their own content.
+We also encouraged campaign supporters to work with young people to create and share their own content.
 The LGBT youth group from The Brunswick Centre have created a video that can be viewed by clicking here.
 A big thank you to the young people involved and The Brunswick Centre that provides a number of community based services across Calderdale & Kirklees.

 Phase 3 'Looking out for our neighbours' online reality series